"I believe that banking

 the US experience current account deficits in 1969 and again

-Some countries chose to be paid in gold.
-Consequently, US gold
+other foreign income, some countries chose to be paid in gold for

 reserves were severely depleted.